Welcome to Condover College

-Condover College was founded by someone who simply wanted the best opportunities for his son.
+Condover College was founded by someone who simply wanted the very best opportunities for his son.

-In 2004, Steve McGill’s son Matthew was studying at Condover Hall School in Shrewsbury, then run by the Royal National Institute for the Blind.
+In 2004, Steve McGill’s son Matthew was studying at Condover Hall School in Shrewsbury, which was run by the Royal National Institute for the Blind.

-Though we started with just our educational centre and three residential schemes, we now have 12 residential schemes, Short Breaks at our Greenfields scheme and an Opportunities Programme that allow our learners to fulfil their greatest aspirations.
+Though we started with just our educational centre and three residential schemes, we now have 12 residential schemes, Short Breaks at our Greenfields scheme and an Opportunities Programme which enables our learners to fulfil their greatest aspirations.

 We believe our success is due to putting our learners first, always aiming for excellence and remaining focused on meeting individual needs.

 This ethos is reflected in our business structure.
 We’re a charity exempt from registration under the Cooperative and Community Benefit Societies Act, so we’re not about making money for shareholders.
 We put everything back into the people we support.

 Sadly, our founder Steve passed away in 2014.
 Today we are still honouring his passion and commitment in providing the best possible care and opportunities for all.

 “I would say [our son’s] biggest achievement has to be their self-esteem.
 They now have a sense of self-worth I have never seen in them before.”